Roman-Bureacov/TCSS-360-Game/CourseProjectDeliverable/Project_Synopsis.md

 * Dungeon generation isn't as robust as it should be.
 * Extendability of the project is difficult, due to dependency structure.
 * Rolling was never implemented, it was supposed to be a core feature.
+* There is no saving and load sadly.

 ## Work Done